Sequential models

 (Only returned if return_info=True which is not the default behavior)

-Dictionary with information about the simulation;
+Dictionary with information about the simulation;info` contains the

 following items:

-Key | Description |
+| Key | Description |

 "method" |